A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Results

 \section{Results}

-The results are shown at planetary ages of 10 Gyrs.
-Earlier in the evolution temperatures are higher and therefore thermal differences between models are smaller.
+The results are shown for planetary ages of 10 Gyr.
+Earlier in the evolution the temperatures are higher and therefore thermal differences between models are smaller.
 In addition, at higher temperature more mass is in the ice-rock mixed area, as shown in Fig.~\ref{fig:PT_space}.
-Therefore, the models at the age of 10 Gyrs are the lower bound for the effects we study here.
+Therefore, the models at the age of 10 Gyr are the lower bound for the effects we study here.